What To Know About The No-Confidence Vote Facing British Prime Minister Theresa May

 What is the key dispute in May's Brexit withdrawal deal?

-The agreement covers everything from future police cooperation to the U.K. paying a nearly $50 billion divorce bill.
+The agreement covers everything from future police cooperation to the U.K. paying a nearly $50 billion "divorce" bill.
 The biggest sticking point, however, has been how to avoid building new customs posts on the island of Ireland.

-Northern Ireland, which is part of the U.K., and the Republic of Ireland are currently still inside the EU's single market, so there's no need for barriers along the a border extending more than 300 miles.
+Northern Ireland, which is part of the U.K., and the Republic of Ireland are currently still inside the EU's single market, so there's no need for barriers along a border extending more than 300 miles.
 Both the U.K. and the EU have insisted there will not be a "hard" border since free movement was an important part of the 1998 Northern Ireland peace agreement.

 After the U.K. leaves the European Union, Northern Ireland and the Republic of Ireland will be in two separate economies, requiring customs monitoring.
 No one has come up with a credible way to avoid a hard border, so the deal calls for Northern Ireland to stay in a customs arrangement with the EU until both sides can figure out a solution or work out a new free trade agreement.